 1. Soak the chia seeds in 1 cup of water and mix thoroughly.

 2. Add the pitted dates to the same mixture.

-3. Place the walnuts in a separate bowl and add water until completely covered.
+3. Place the walnuts in a separate bowl and add water until they are completely covered.

 4. Soak both of these mixtures overnight or for at least 1 hour prior to blending.

-1. Chop up the sweet potato into small cubes (the smaller the better!).
+1. Chop up the sweet potato into small, even cubes.
 Keep the skins on to preserve all of the nutrients.

 2. In a medium sauce pan add an inch or two of water and then place in the steam basket.
 Add the sweet potatoes into the steam basket and cover with a lid.
-Cook over medium heat for 15-20 minutes or until the sweet potato is completely soft and steamed all the way through.
+Cook over medium heat for 12 to 15 minutes or until the sweet potato is completely soft and steamed all the way through.

-3. In the blender, place the steamed sweet potato, soaked chia seeds and date mixture (water included), walnuts (without the soaking water), spices, ghee, shredded coconut, cacao nibs and coconut water.
+1. In the blender, place the steamed sweet potato, soaked chia seeds and date mixture (water included), walnuts (without the soaking water), spices, ghee, shredded coconut, cacao nibs (if used), and coconut water.

-5. Pour into a glass and serve warm.
-Sprinkle with some extra cinnamon if desired!
+3. Pour into a glass or mug and serve warm.
+Sprinkle with a dash of cinnamon and some shredded coconut.